Robcaze1980/-Berkeley-DA-Bootcamp--SQL-MODULE-Pewlett-Hackard-Analysis/README.md

 Based on the database, Development (26%), Production (22%) and Sales (16%) represent 2/3 of the total employees of PH.

-The querried data also let us to define the employee's distribution per gender, as shwon in the next image:
+The querried data also let us to define the employee's distribution per gender, as shown in the next image:

 ### GRAPH 2: Employees distribution by Gender